 What is a good age to take a child fishing?

 A great age to start taking your children fishing is around six years old.
 Most 6-year-olds will have more patience and be able to understand simple instructions, and even handle their own rod.

 Do kids need a license to fish?

 Whether kids need a license to fish will depend on where you live.
 Generally in most states, minors under the age of 16 can fish without a license.
 However, make sure to check the regulations for your state, as this can vary.

-Some careful thought and planning always pay off when you go fishing, especially if you want your kids to feel relaxed and confident.
-Here’s the equipment you’ll need for your trip:
+Some careful thought and planning always pay off, especially if you want your children to feel relaxed and confident.
+Here’s the equipment you’ll need for your fishing trip:

 - Bug spray